aadhu018/ministore/README.md

 ## Notes

 This project was built as part of a course-based learning process to better understand Next.js full-stack patterns, including client/server separation, app routing, and Stripe payment integration.

+This project is a demo application built for learning purposes only.
+No real products are sold.